Bogdanp/django_dramatiq/README.md

     assert mailoutbox[0].subject == "Welcome Jim!"
 ```

-> [!NOTE]
-> If your tests rely on the results of the actor, you may experience inconsistent results.
-Due to the nature of the worker and test running in seperate threads, the test DB state may be different.
->
-> To solve this you need to add the addtional `@pytest.mark.django_db(transaction=True)` decorator.

 #### Using unittest

 A simple test case has been provided that will automatically set up the